krobelus/rate/README.md

 ## Stable version

-Releases are hosted on [crates.io](https://crates.io/) and can be installed using `cargo`, Rust's package manager.
+Releases and hosted on [crates.io](https://crates.io/) and can be installed using `cargo`, Rust's package manager.

 ```sh
 $ cargo install rate --force